qleveque/pyqo/README.md

 ## Command ``define``

 Searches for the definition of the word given in parameter (french).
-See `def --help` for more details.
+See `define --help` for more details.

 ### Example